enketo/enketo-core/README.md

 ###How to extend widgets elements
 Each widget needs to follow the following:

 * be an AMD-compliant jQuery plugin
+* use JSDoc style documentation for the purpose of passing the Google Closure Compiler without warnings and errors
 * if hiding original input element, it needs to load the default value from that input element into the widget
 * if hiding original input element, it needs to keep it up-to-date and trigger a change event on it whenever it updates
 * it needs to apply the `widget` css class to any new elements it adds to the DOM (but not to their children)